Heloisa-Z/cloudwalk-operational/README.md

 After running these scripts, import output/transactions_preprocessed.csv into Power BI to build dashboards, visualizations, and generate insights addressing the business questions.

+## ⭐ Extras

+Executive Report.pdf -> Report with key insights and ideal for understanding dashboards and key KPIs

+CloudWalk_Operational_Intelligence.pbix -> Original editable file developed in Power BI Desktop.
+It contains connections to data, DAX measures, and interactive dashboards.

 ## 👋 Contact & Support
 For questions, suggestions, or contributions, please contact :